|

 A Question of Taste

-We want our readers to buy lots of Crème de la Crime novels, so we set out to entertain, not appal them.
-There has to be a line we won’t cross.
+We want our readers to buy lots of Cr�me de la Crime novels, so we set out to entertain, not appal.
+There has to be a line we won't cross.

 Bad language is not a problem; it's a tough world out there.
 But characters who talk in four-letter words all the time quickly become boring.

 All we ask is you use a little common sense and judgement.
-Remember, you'll be meeting your readers.

-Think you’ve got what it takes?
-Is your story going to make us sit up and take notice?
-Read on to find out how you should submit your work to us…
+Think you've got what it takes?
+Read on to find out how to submit your work to us�

 Covering letter